 Another distinction between a will and a trust is its costs and when said expenses are incurred.
 A living trust is generally more expensive in comparison to a will or at least initially.

-Putting together a trust is more expensive upfront, hence many lawyers promote them to unwary clients.
-Rather than paying for probate proceeding in case of a will, you pay for the initial set up costs for a trust to enable the transfer of all assets to be included in the trust's name.
+Putting together a trust is a more expensive upfront; hence many lawyers promote them to unwary clients.
+Rather than paying for probate proceeding in case of a will, you pay for the initial setup costs for a trust to enable the transfer of all assets to be included in the trust's name.

 An apparent benefit of a trust is that it generally includes your legal power of attorney as most trusts are set up in a way that the power transfers upon death or when a person executing the trust becomes incapacitated, as a result, a power of attorney is not necessary.
 If you, however, forget to put an asset into the trust, the trustee can never acquire power over that asset.
 It can be a good choice if you want to ensure that your assets pass a certain way, as when you want to make sure that your children get the assets and not your parents.

 In summary, a trust can: exactly ensure how your assets transfer and who has control over them; avoid probate proceedings; includes legal power of attorney; pay your legal expenses upfront thus avoiding later costs; and keep your affairs private as trusts are not publicly filed.
 A trust on the other hand will not: appoint or specify a legal guardian for your minor children; have any form of flexibility after you pass away; include any assets that you accidentally leave out or forget to have re-titled, and cover a legal power of attorney should you become incapacitated.

 In deciding as to whether a will or a trust is appropriate for you, one must consider that each person's circumstances is unique.
 Having said that, the best person to assist you in deciding as to the kind of estate planning document to utilize is your qualified estate planning attorney.